gradio-app/gradio/guides/06_other-tutorials/creating-a-chatbot.md

 * `response`: which is a list of tuples of strings corresponding to all of the user and bot responses.
 This will be rendered as the output in the Gradio demo.
 * `history` variable, which is the token representation of all of the user and bot responses.
 In stateful Gradio demos, we *must* return the updated state at the end of the function.

-## 3. Create a Gradio Interface
+## 3. Create a Gradio Demo using Blocks

-Now that we have our predictive function set up, we can create a Gradio Interface around it.
+Now that we have our predictive function set up, we can create a Gradio demo around it.

 In this case, our function takes in two values, a text input and a state input.
 The corresponding input components in `gradio` are `"text"` and `"state"`.